awsdocs/amazon-ec2-user-guide/doc_source/spot-savings.md

 You can view the usage and savings information for Spot Instances at the per\-fleet level, or for all running Spot Instances\.
 At the per\-fleet level, the usage and savings information includes all instances launched and terminated by the fleet\.
 You can view this information from the last hour or the last three days\.

-The following screenshot from the Spot Requests page shows the Spot usage and savings information for a Spot Fleet\.
+The following screenshot from the **Savings** section shows the Spot usage and savings information for a Spot Fleet\.

-![\[The Spot Fleet Savings tab in the Amazon EC2 console.\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/spot-savings.png)
+![\[The Savings section on the Spot Fleet details page.\]](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/images/spot-savings.png)

 You can view the following usage and savings information:
 + **Spot Instances** – The number of Spot Instances launched and terminated by the Spot Fleet\.
 When viewing the savings summary, the number represents all your running Spot Instances\.